CalgoDex/Blackjack-Game-/README.md

 # Blackjack-Game-
-These program codes the game blackjack in java:

 I approached this assignment from the micro level to the macro level The card class was the easiest to implement and was straight forward.